Dr. Andrea J. Goldsmith

 Dr. Andrea J. Goldsmith joined Intel Corporation’s board of directors in September 2021.
 Goldsmith is an independent director.

-She serves as dean of Engineering and Applied Science and the Arthur LeGrand Doty Professor of Electrical and Computer Engineering at Princeton University.
 Prior to joining Princeton, Goldsmith was the Stephen Harris Professor of Engineering and professor of electrical engineering at Stanford University, where she served on the faculty from 1999 to 2020.
 In 2010, Goldsmith co-founded and served as the chief technology officer at Plume (formerly Accelera Inc.), a provider of software-defined wireless networking technology.
 In 2005, Goldsmith co-founded and served as chief technology officer for Quantenna Communications (formerly mySource Communications Inc.), a producer of silicon chipsets designed for high-speed wireless networking.